November 24, 2018

 Considering the drivers of change in the PR industry, these are the essential skills for PR firms to succeed in future

 - Strategic Planning– Organizations should sit down with their PR firms and work upon a strategy to formulate ethical boundaries.
 Most PR firms have the “cross the bridge when it comes” approach which is not a good strategy.
-In the moments of crises, it is difficult to take vital decisions which least are damaging both to the brand image as well as the public, and therefore, PR firms should sound out the alarms much before the crises hit.
+In moments of crisis, it is difficult to take vital decisions which least are damaging both to the brand image as well as the public, and therefore, PR firms should sound out the alarms much before the crises hit.
 Strategic planning will be one of the most critical skills to develop in the future.

 - Leadership- The head of PR firms should realize that though it is easy to say that “you were not aware of the decisions taken by the accounts executive” or “you will look into it” – the damage to your reputation as a leader of the PR firm is already done.
 You must take full responsibility for all the decisions, big or small made on your behalf by the team.
-This includes the fundamental dilemmas related to integrity, honesty and crises management.
+This includes the fundamental dilemmas related to integrity, honesty, and crisis management.

 - Written Communications- A PR firm has to sometimes deal with volatile situations where stakes are being revised every minute.
-Written communication between the company leadership and PR agency are extremely vital.
+Written communication between the company leadership and PR agency is extremely vital.
 If you can’t determine whether the course taken is ethical or not, at least you should be able to envision the fallout and work on scenarios.
 All the information should be duly shared with your clients and should be put on records.

 - Social Media & multimedia content development- Social media is here to stay, and a video literally speaks a thousand words.
 See our previous article: The Big Picture- Value of videos for brands- here.
 Therefore, today’s PR managers have to be well-versed in how to churn out engaging social media content that projects the values, brand, and image of the organization in the correct manner.